lisovin/scalejs/scalejs-docs/src/documents/gridlayout.html.md

 and does not take guess-work to position things correctly.

 If you developed for IE then you may already know how to use the `-ms-grid` styles attribute.
-There are some things that our grid cannot do, such as alignment.

 <br>